-υ Basic Configuration
+▶ Basic Configuration

 Access Point Name: The name used for identifying the Access Point.
+The default value is 11g AP.

 SSID: Service Set ID.
 It uniquely identifies a logical network domain name of your WLAN.
-The default value is IEEE 802.11 LAN.
+The default value is 11g AP.

 Network Type: An "Open" AP will periodically broadcast its SSID to allow the wireless clients to recognize their presence.
 However, this creates a security hole since any wireless station with SSID set to "any" or got the broadcast may associate to your AP.
-It is recommended to set this option to Closed to have your AP only accept stations whose SSID are the same as this AP.
+It is recommended to set this option to Closed to have your AP only accept stations whose SSIDs are the same as this AP.